Compulsory registration of private pools and spas in Victoria

-- If the barrier meets legal safety requirements: The inspector will submit a certificate of compliance for your pool or spa to Council.
+The inspector will submit a certificate of compliance for your pool or spa to Council.
 This certificate needs to be lodged within 30 days of the date on the certificate.
-(If you are lodging the certificate yourself, a form will be available on this page for you to do this).
+(If you are lodging the certificate yourself, a form is available on this page for you to do this).

 Proposed certificate of compliance lodgement dates for pools and spas (according to when they were built)

 Date that the certificate of compliance will need to be submitted to Council by the building inspector/pool inspector

 Pool/spa built on or before 30 June 1994

 Pool/spa built from 1 July 1994 and before 1 May 2010

 Pool/spa built from 1 May 2010 and before 1 June 2020